La Madonna de Bogota (Raphael)

 La Madonna de Bogota by Raphael; after restoration work by Leo.
 A Marzolo.

-La Madonna de Bogota by Raphael; as Santiago Martinez Delgado discovered it.
+La Madonna de Bogota by Raphael; as Santiago Martínez Delgado discovered it.

 The Madonna of Bogota is a painting of the Madonna and Child, rediscovered in Bogotá, Colombia in 1938, that has been attributed to Raphael.
 It was brought to present day Colombia (Nuevo Reino de Granada) by the Spanish crusader and conquistador Gonzalo Suárez Rendón, who was awarded the painting by Emperor Charles V as a war trophy after the Battle of Pavia.